 The following screenshot is an example of a line chart in color mode:

 To display time series with infrequent samples, such as quota metrics, use stacked-bar charts and set the time selector for the dashboard to at least one week.
-For examples that show how to chart quota metrics, see Using quota metrics.
+For examples that show how to chart quota metrics, see Chart and monitor quota metrics.

 To display metrics with distribution values, use heatmap charts.
 Heatmaps use color to represent the values in the distribution.
 You can also display percentile lines or outliers.
-For more information, see Distribution metrics.
+For more information, see About distribution-valued metrics.

 Charts that show the most recent data